 LOCAL CHALLENGES

 Sea level rise can impact not only homes and private property but also local streets, public utilities, beaches, wetlands, and community facilities, potentially increasing risk to the public’s health and safety.
 Since 2015, there have been several major weather events that have caused severe and prolonged island-wide flooding.
 Each of these events has served as a stark reminder of the low-lying topography of the Island and the imminent dangers of sea-level rise.
-These events include the extreme rain event from the remnants of Hurricane Juaquin in October 2015; Hurricane Matthew in September 2016; and, Hurricane Irma in October 2017.
+These events include the extreme rain event from the remnants of Hurricane Juaquin in October 2015; Hurricane Matthew in September 2016; and Hurricane Irma in October 2017.

 Damage assessments conducted after these events estimated private property impacts of just under $3 million dollars.
 In addition to the impacts of private property owners, local roads, stormwater infrastructure, water and sewer utilities and public open spaces were affected.
 Some of these impacts included: